 Otherwise, you can end up just trying to collect far too much information and try too much detail because you’re using this template or whatever.

 And you just get sucked into turning that wheel and you’re not achieving very much.
-You’re sucking a huge amount of resource into an exercise that you’ll never finish if you go too complex.
+You’re sucking a huge amount of resources into an exercise that you’ll never finish if you go too complex.

 So I think using EPA or the EFC one as a starting point and then start thinking about whether you do it or if you need to add any complexity to that and do that only where you have to.